oroinc/documentation/crm/user_guide_business_intelligence/dashboard_widgets/index.rst

 #.
 Click **+Add Widget**.

    .. image:: /user_guide/img/widgets/add_widget_button_new.png
+      :alt: Add widget by clicking on +add widget

 #.
 The page that appears lists all the widgets available in the system which have not been added to the dashboard yet.

    .. image:: /user_guide/img/widgets/dashboards_5_new.png
+      :alt: The widget that is not added to the toolbar is displayed here

 #.
 To search for a widget, type its name in the search field.

    .. image:: /user_guide/img/widgets/business_sales_channel_statistics.png
+      :alt: Type name of the widget in the search field to search it

 #.
 Select the widget that you would like to add and click **Add**.

    .. image:: /user_guide/img/widgets/widgets_list.png
+      :alt: Add the widget by clicking add

 This way you can add the same widgets a number of times and assign them different owners.